What is Transhipment..??

 This was one of the questions asked by a reader of this blog..
 A basic but an important question..

 Simply put, Transhipment = the act of off-loading a container from one ship and loading it onto another ship..

 Why does cargo need to be transhipped..??

-Lets say there is a liner service that connects Durban to Far East with Singapore, Hong Kong, Port Kelang being the ports of call on the voyage from South Africa to Far East..
+Lets say there is a liner service that connects South Africa to Far East and this service calls Singapore, Hong Kong, Port Kelang as part of its port rotation from South Africa to Far East..
 Lets call this vessel A..

 Example : MSC’s transhipment hub for their service to Australia is Port Louis, Maersk’s transhipment hub for their service to Middle East is Salalah..

 This transhipment concept truly connects the world and one is able to ship a container from anywhere to anywhere in the world..